Getting A Job At The BBC

 Depending on the role you are applying to, you may be asked to complete some online assessments.
 The BBC uses two main types of psychometric tests in their assessment - ability tests, which assess how you perform on reasoning tasks, and personality questionnaires, which evaluate your personality traits, your work preferences, and how you react to workplace situations.
 The BBC uses SHL for their assessments.

 A numerical reasoning test assesses your ability to read, understand and analyse data presented in tables or charts, and use simple mathematical calculations to come to the correct conclusion.
 The test will be timed and presented in a multiple-choice format.

 To prepare for the test It is worth brushing up on basic mathematical concepts such as percentages, ratios, and fractions, and practicing sample SHL numerical reasoning tests.

 The verbal reasoning test will be presented in a similar multiple-choice format, except this time it will be measuring your ability to read, analyse, and extrapolate key pieces of information from a passage of text to reach the correct conclusion.
 You must use the information in the text to decide if the statement is ‘true’, ‘false’, or ‘cannot say’.

-This test assesses your comprehension and analytical skills, which is essential to many roles in the BBC.
-Remember to only base your conclusions on the information presented in the text, and not any additional factors or existing knowledge.
+This test assesses your comprehension and analytical skills, which are essential to many roles in the BBC.
+Remember to only base your conclusions on the information presented in the text, and not on any additional factors or existing knowledge.

 The logical reasoning test will typically present you with a series of images, shapes, or patterns, from which you are required to recognise relationships between them to predict the next item in the sequence, spot the odd one out, or identify the missing item.